 UPDATE: Federal guidelines have been clarified since the publishing of this article.
-Funds expended through the Restaurant Revitalization Fund are not subject to single audit requirements.
+Funds expended through the Restaurant Revitalization Fund and Economic Injury Disaster Loan are not subject to single audit requirements.
 As a result, these funds should not be accumulated in determining the total funds expended for single audit determination.
-Economic Injury Disaster Loan expenditures are subject to single audit requirements if certain thresholds are met and the information in this article applies to this funding stream.

 Keeping up with the ever-changing business environment doesn’t have to be taxing!
 Check out the top 10 restaurant topics we’re keeping an eye on.